fablabbcn/smartcitizen-enclosures/SmartCitizen PowerSupply/README.md

 ## Enclosure

-A Bopla Polymas PK 102-211 enclosure is used ([link](The enclosure is [this one](https://www.bopla.de/en/enclosure-technology/product/euromas-polymas/euromas-polymas-enclosures/pk-102-211.html).)).
+A [Bopla Polymas PK 102-211](https://www.bopla.de/en/enclosure-technology/product/euromas-polymas/euromas-polymas-enclosures/pk-102-211.html) enclosure is used.
 The models can be found in the manufacturer's site in STP format.